nikist97/Python-DataStructures/README.md

 stack.size() # returns the number of elements in the stack len(stack) # same as stack.size()
-stack.is_empty() # returns True if stack is empty and False otherwise

 str(stack) # returns the string representation of the python deque object containing the elements of the stack